Tell your parents and school guidance counselor that you plan on going to college. Ask them to help you prepare.

 Strive to maintain an “A” or “B” average all through school, especially the college prep courses.

-Get into the reading habit and ask your teachers to recommend books.
+Get into the habit of reading and ask your teachers to recommend books.
 Start to study with a group of friends (create a study group).

 Work with an Early Academic Outreach Program (EAOP), Mathematics, Engineering, Science Achievement (MESA), or other academic program representative.